 Each time there’s an interaction built by trust, a relationship is developed.
-Microtransactions are the key to mid-funnel success.
+As the perceived value of the transaction increases, so does the trust level.
+Microtransactions are the key to building trust and mid-funnel success.

-The hard work and investment in the top and mid-funnel will now pay off in the bottom funnel marketing.
-This is where you are using targeted conversion advertising and email marketing to generate sales.
+The hard work and investment in the top and mid-funnel will now pay off in the bottom funnel tactics.
+This is where you use targeted conversion advertising and email marketing to generate sales.
 Start with something small, a low-cost product or service.
-This will generate revenue and continues to build trust.
+This will generate revenue and continue to build trust.
 Then, as you learn more about your customers and they learn more about you, higher-value products and services can be offered.
 Your audiences are small at this point, which lowers the cost of your marketing, but you can expect much higher conversion rates and ROI.

 In the end, a marketing funnel delivers:

 - A more positive customer experience

 An effective digital marketing funnel is constructed and based on three stages: High-quality Traffic, a level of Trust, and the mutual exchange of Value.
 We use the acronym TTV (Traffic, Trust, and Value) to describe these stages.